 Dover Sans Text Bold

 Dover Text is the natural companion to Dover Display: where Display is best used big, Dover Text shines at sizes down to 8 points, or 12 pixels.
-The six styles work together in ways that Caslon and Gill Sans – Dover’s grandparents, you might say – never could.
+The six styles work together in ways that William Caslon could never have imagined in the 18th century.

-While commonly people label sans and serif grouped styles as a ‘superfamily’, in the case of Dover Text, sans and serif are direct companions.
+People commonly label families consisting of paired sans and serif styles as ‘superfamilies’, and Dover Text is the smallest possible example of a superfamily.
+The ‘super’ in this family comes from the complete pairing of the serif and sans designs.
 The sans can be used as an emphasis style for the serif, for example, and all the functionality of the fonts is identical.
 Small caps, tabular numbers and language support are matched completely.

 Dover Serif Text is based off of Haas Caslon, a German interpretation of Caslon’s smaller types.
-But where the reference material is a bit stuffy, Dover cleans it up.
-Historic reference is indispensable for understanding some of the stranger decisions, and with a thousand glyphs per font, it helps that Caslon goes far, far back.
-However, the many Caslon interpretations that exist may stand on a few centuries of history, but there is no need for a new version to look old.
+But where the reference material is a bit stuffy, Dover cleans up.
+Historic reference is indispensable for understanding some of the stranger decisions from the past, and with a thousand glyphs per font, it helps that Caslon goes far, far back.
+As it is, the many Caslon interpretations that exist may stand on a few centuries of history, but there is no need for a new version to look old.

-Dover Sans Text is an attempt at channeling Gill Sans, but applying the design principles to the proportions, letter skeletons and functionality of Dover Serif Text.
-Certain details from Eric Gill’s work shine through, but Dover Sans Text references more of the sketches and lettering than the final fonts he delivered for Monotype.
-Notable examples of Gill designs that were cut from the production are the lowercase a tail, which is much more in line with the overal alphabet, and the flowier italic, best exemplified by the e.
+Dover Sans Text is sansified Caslon, using the same the design principles for the proportions, letter skeletons and continuing the functionality of Dover Serif Text.
+Certain details from Edward Johnston’s Underground type design and Eric Gill’s eponymous Gill Sans shine through, but Dover Sans Text references more of their sketches and lettering than any final fonts.
+Notable examples of design updates to these sans serifs are shapes like the lowercase a tail, which is much more in line with the overal alphabet, and the flowier italic, best exemplified by the e.